 Having your system monitored 24 hours a day, 7 days a week, 365 a year is one of the best advantages you can take for your peace of mind.
 From our perspective, rapid response is the key.
 We take pride in our quick response time.

-Voice over IP (VOIP) is a communication path that users your internet connection to enable you to place voice calls over your internet service.
+Voice over IP (VOIP) is a communication path that uses your Internet connection to enable you to place voice calls over your Internet service.

 Alarm panels were mainly designed to send signals to a monitoring center over an analog (not a digital) line.
 Analog lines are pretty much a thing of the past.
 With a VOIP system, the signal is converted from analog to digital at the modem, then converted back to analog along the phone network.
 During this conversion, it is possible for data to be lost resulting in errors where your alarm signals may not reach the monitoring center at all.

 VOIP services are more prone to "unknown" technical issues and dropped calls.

 In the event of a power failure, your alarm probably will not send a signal.

 Signal transmission can also be sporadic.
 Just because the system transmitted a signal one time does not mean that it will on another.